Tina Howe

-Tina Howe (born November 21, 1937) is an American playwright.
-In a career that spans more than four decades, Howe's best-known works include Museum, The Art of Dining, Painting Churches, Coastal Disturbances, and Pride's Crossing.
+Mabel Davis "Tina" Howe (November 21, 1937 – August 28, 2023) was an American playwright.
+In a career that spanned more than four decades, Howe's best-known works include Museum, The Art of Dining, Painting Churches, Coastal Disturbances, and Pride's Crossing.

-Her plays have won numerous awards, including the 1998 New York Drama Critics Circle Award for Best Play for Pride's Crossing, which was also a finalist for the 1997 Pulitzer Prize for Drama.
+Her plays won numerous awards, including the 1998 New York Drama Critics Circle Award for Best Play for Pride's Crossing, which was also a finalist for the 1997 Pulitzer Prize for Drama.
 Coastal Disturbances was nominated for the 1987 Tony Award for Best Play.

 Early life

-Howe comes from a literary family.
+Mabel Davis Howe was born in Manhattan on November 21, 1937.
+Howe came from a literary family.
 Her grandfather, Mark Antony De Wolfe Howe, published over 50 books and won the Pulitzer Prize for Biography in 1925.
 Her father Quincy Howe wrote and broadcast the evening news on CBS Radio from 1942 to 1947, and then on ABC television.
 He was the author of the three-volume history, A World History of Our Own Times.
-Her uncle, Mark DeWolfe Howe taught constitutional law at Harvard Law School and was Oliver Wendell Holmes Jr.'s law clerk and biographer.
+Her uncle, Mark DeWolfe Howe, taught constitutional law at Harvard Law School and was Oliver Wendell Holmes Jr.'s law clerk and biographer.
 Her aunt, Helen Howe, was a successful monologist and novelist.
+Howe was called Tina since her childhood, so when she was eighteen, she changed her name from Mabel Howe to Tina Howe.

 Howe's family placed an emphasis on its members' reading and writing: "Thanksgivings and family occasions were always about, 'What are you reading, what are you writing, what are you working on, what poetry are you interested in?'"
 When Howe was ill with hepatitis, her father visited her every day in the hospital, reading James Joyce's Ulysses to her during his lunch break.

 Howe graduated from Sarah Lawrence College in Bronxville, New York, in 1959.
-As an undergraduate, she wrote her first play, Closing Time, directed by her classmate, Jane Alexander, who also acted in it.
+As an undergraduate, she wrote her first play, Closing Time; her classmate, Jane Alexander, later directed and acted in it.

 After graduation, she and Alexander traveled to Europe; Alexander to act and study mathematics at the University of Edinburgh and Howe to study philosophy at Sorbonne University and write.
-When Howe saw Eugène Ionesco’s Le Cantatrice Chauve at the Théâtre de la Huchette, "It changed my life,” she said.
-“It was like a bolt of lightning going through my head.”
+When Howe saw Eugène Ionesco's La Cantatrice Chauve at the Théâtre de la Huchette, "It changed my life", she said.
+"It was like a bolt of lightning going through my head."

-Following her return from Europe, Howe did graduate work at Columbia University Teacher’s College and Chicago Teachers College.
-She started teaching high school in Monona Grove, Wisconsin while her husband (teacher and writer Norman Levy) was doing graduate work and then in Bath, Maine, which is where she says she learned her craft through running the school's drama department, a position she agreed to take if they would produce her plays.
+Following her return from Europe, Howe did graduate work at Columbia University Teacher's College and Chicago Teachers College.
+She started teaching high school in Monona Grove, Wisconsin, while her husband (teacher and writer Norman Levy) was doing graduate work and then in Bath, Maine, which is where she said she learned her craft through running the school's drama department, a position she agreed to take if they would produce her plays.